adi-miller/PuzzleBlock/README.md

 ### From Scratch

 You can start from scratch and simply create a new `class` that implements `IPlayer`.
-As described above, you will simply need to implement the `MakeAMove()` method, which will be called by the game continously until it is no longer possible to place any of the remaining shapes on the board.
+As described above, you will simply need to implement the `MakeAMove()` method, which will be called by the game continuously until it is no longer possible to place any of the remaining shapes on the board.

 It is recommended that you place your implementation in the Players folder.